Last updated on October 24th, 2025 at 12:30 pm

 One truly easy organic way to kill weeds in your garden is to use boiling water.
 Using this method will kill weeds down to the roots.
 It is important to keep the boiling water away from other wanted plants and yourself.

 This method works mainly on young weeds that are just emerging.
-If the weed is large and has been there for quite some time it will only kill the top portion of the plant.
-It will grow back and produce more seeds thus more weeds!
+If the weed is large and has been there for quite some time, it will only kill the top portion of the plant.
+Additionally, it will grow back and produce more seeds, thus more weeds!

-The best way to remove weeds organically is to pull them out by hand, oh I know it is a tuff chore but you could hire someone to do this.
-After pulling weeds out remember to apply an organic preemergent to keep the weeds from germinating again, and again.
+The best way to remove weeds organically is to pull them out by hand.
+Oh, I know it is a tough chore, but you could hire someone to do this.
+After pulling weeds out, remember to apply an organic preemergent to keep the weeds from germinating again and again.

 More about killing weeds here at “How to Get rid of Weeds”.